 Remember the electrical malfunction on an Apollo mission a few years back?
 An electrical short in the oxygen enriched cabin caused the fatal oxygen fire that killed three astronauts.
 Most ‘off the shelf’ electrical devices and equipment found in boats, bait tanks and livewells are not safe for use in oxygen enriched environments.

-Visit “Homemade Fishing Oxygen Systems” for more information about hazards, problems and legal risks associated with oxygen systems made with medical equipment products.
-See: http://oxyedge-chum.com/homemade-oxygen-systems/
+Please Visit: “Homemade Fishing Oxygen Systems” for more information about hazards, problems and risks associated with oxygen systems and electric water pump motors.

-Be safe, be alert, be educated and be responsible with oxygen and oxygen equipment.
+Be safe, be alert, be educated and always be responsible with oxygen fire safety and oxygen equipment on fishing boats.